ScryEngineering/scrygroup.com/content/tutorial-pages/2018-08-30/tour-of-python-code-objects.md

 This is something I find quite annoying actually that there's no void return type, but that's a topic for another post.

 ## Function definiton file and location

 We can see where the code object was defined in

+## Bytecode

+TODO: co_code
+co_lnotab (the line number table, for extracting hte source for the exceptions when dealing with tracebacks)